rajpurkar/mlx/source/_posts/chexpert-validate.md

 We'll be using the Codalab platform for running the model on your data.
 CodaLab is an online platform for collaborative and reproducible computational research, developed by Percy Liang at Stanford.
 The platform has an interface for running commands, using which you will upload your data and run the Chexpert model.

 First, we'll create an account on Codalab:
-1. Go to http://worksheets.codalab.org and click "Sign Up" in the top-right corner.
+1. Go to <a href="http://worksheets.codalab.org/", target="_blank">Codalab Worksheets</a> and click "Sign Up" in the top-right corner.
 2. Fill out the subsequent form.
 3. A verification email will be sent to the email address you used to sign up.
 When you open it, there will be a link to follow in order to verify your account.
 4. After verifying your account, sign in again.